rackerlabs/support-how-to/content/cloud-servers/configuring-load-balanced-sites-with-ssl-offloading-using-iis.md

             </globalRules>
         </rewrite>

-4. In addition to adding this rule, you will need to add a binding to the site for port 8080.
-This will allow for monitoring services to test this server directly without binding a certificate to the Site.
+4. In addition to adding this rule, you need to add a binding to the site for port 8080.
+This enables monitoring services to test this server directly without binding a certificate to the site.

 5. Open a Firewall port for direct testing.
-Depending on your security concerns, you can open port 8080 to all IP addresses, or just to a range used by your pollers.
-Opening this port will allow the Site to be loaded without encryption from a remote IP address.
+Depending on your security concerns, you can open port 8080 to all Internet Protocol (IP) addresses, or to a range of IPs used by your pollers.
+Opening this port allows the site to load without encryption from a remote IP address.

 ### Create a Monitoring Check

-1. On the Rackspace Cloud Portal, open the server you want to create the monitor for.
+1. In the Rackspace Cloud Portal **Servers** tab, click the server for which you want to create the monitor.

-2. In the section "Monitoring Checks" click **Create Check**.
+2. In the **Monitoring Checks** section, click **Create Check**.

-3. Change the Check Type to **HTTP Check (Website)**.
+3. Change the **Check Type** to **HTTP Check (Website)**.

-4. Give the Check a meaningful name.
+4. In **Check Name**, enter a meaningful name.

-5. Use the IP address of the server as the URL, designating port 8080.
+5. Enter the IP address of the server in **URL**, designating port 8080.
-You will find the IP address in the "Networks" section above.
-If you are hosting multiple sites on the server, you will need to give the server its own DNS name (i.e. **web1.customerdomain.com**).
+The IP address is listed in the **Networks** section.
+If you are hosting multiple sites on the server, you need to give the server its own DNS name (for example, **web1.customerdomain.com**).
 Use this domain name instead of the IP address and make sure to designate port 8080.

 6. Click **Create Check** to confirm your entries.